 - Some examples of evaluations include research on the impact on students, including matriculation rates, longitudinal student outcomes (educational goals, completion rates, college GPA), and how students perform in subsequent courses.
-Sources for data on student outcomes include, but are not limited to, surveys of high school seniors and alumni (at various years post-graduation), focus groups of current or former CPF students, internal data (on current CPF students and alumni who've matriculated at the college/university), state or system-wide databases, the National Student Data Clearinghouse, and surveys of transfer institutions that accept credits from the CPF. - Programs may also assess the needs and perspectives of school partners (e.g., instructors, counselors, and administrators) to get their views and feedback on the program to determine the impact CPF has had on the school.
-For example, the CPF might assess the effectiveness of their faculty liaisons, training and professional development, learning resources, and student support services (including advisement).
+Sources for data on student outcomes include, but are not limited to, surveys of high school seniors and alumni (at various years post-graduation), focus groups of current or former college provided faculty students, internal data (on current college provided faculty students and alumni who've matriculated at the college/university), state or system-wide databases, the National Student Data Clearinghouse, and surveys of transfer institutions that accept credits from the college provided faculty program. - Programs may also assess the needs and perspectives of school partners (e.g., instructors, counselors, and administrators) to get their views and feedback on the program to determine the impact the college provided faculty program has had on the school.
+For example, the college provided faculty program might assess the effectiveness of their faculty liaisons, training and professional development, learning resources, and student support services (including advisement).
 While mentioned here, these partner impact evaluations can be used as evidence for Partnership Standard 2; that said, programs should not submit the same evaluation report to satisfy both standards.
-Assessments of the impact of the CPF on school partners should not represent the entirety of the evidence for E2 because one of the intents of E2 is to understand the impact of CPF on the student.
+Assessments of the impact of the college provided faculty program on school partners should not represent the entirety of the evidence for E2 because one of the intents of E2 is to understand the impact of college provided faculty program on the students.